Flowering Meditations Mai Yap And Pauline A. Goldsmith Fine Art Exhibit Artists’ Reception

 Ms. Goldsmith is active in many volunteer positions in the local art world, both in the theater and the visual arts.
 She strives to help others understand the joy the arts can impart.
 Her love of watercolors and botanical art are a consuming part of her life.

 “My love of South Florida’s lush tropical vegetation has encouraged me to use watercolors to translate their beauty to paper, so that it can be shared with everyone.
-In my attempts to render these plant likenesses into visual art, I have become attached to their subtle transformations in different lights.”Be sure to tell them Soul Of Miami sent you!
+In my attempts to render these plant likenesses into visual art, I have become attached to their subtle transformations in different lights.”Thank you for using Soul Of Miami!